Biodynamic Massage Therapy

 A session begins with a simple check-in.
 This is a chance to share how you are feeling and what is present for you if you wish.
 There is no pressure to talk or explain anything.

-You remain comfortably covered throughout the treatment, I do not use oils.
+You remain comfortably covered during the session.
 Through touch, I sense and listen to what is happening in the body.
-I notice areas of tension, holding, or tiredness.
+I notice areas of tension, holding, openness and pulsation.
 I pay close attention to your body moment to moment.
 This helps me respond in a way that fits your unique needs.
-There is plenty of time to settle and simply be.
+I may have intention to increase a sense of strength, communicate emotional support, or bring more vitality into the muscles.
+Each moment and person is unique and no treatment can ever be the same.

 The role of the gut

-Biodynamic massage pays close attention to the body’s own signals, especially through the digestive system.
-During a session, I may place a stethoscope on your belly.
-This helps me to understand how your nervous system is responding to touch.
+Biodynamic massage pays close attention to the body’s own signals, especially through the digestive system – the second brain.
+Over a 100 million nerve cells live in the gut!
+Our thoughts, emotions and moods have an effect on it.
+During a session, I may place a microphone on your belly, amplifying the rumblings of the tummy.
+They are the language of the second brain.
+And they help me to understand how your nervous system is responding to touch.

 In the mid-20th century, Gerda Boyesen, a Norwegian physiotherapist and psychologist noticed something important.
-When people began to release emotional tension, their digestive system often became more active.
+When people began to release emotional tension, their gut often became more active.
 She heard soft gurgling sounds during treatment.
-She saw these as signs that the body was processing stress.
+She interpreted them as signs that the body was processing stress.
 Intrigued by this, she began using a stethoscope as a way to more closely follow the body’s responses.
-This became an important part of biodynamic work, informing and guiding the therapist during treatment.
+This became an important part of biodynamic work, guiding the therapist during treatment.

 This work is for you if you experience: